bovkun/knowledgebase/README.md

   <tr>
     <td>LivingArea</td>
     <td>Integer</td>
     <td>Unformatted number with total livable area of the listed property.
-Attribute areaUnits must be one of following values:
+Attribute areaUnits must be one of these values:
       <ul>
         <li>acre</li>
         <li>hectare</li>